 We strongly urge beginner-novice level keepers to PLEASE resist the temptation to buy a boatload of hatchlings and start their own gecko business.
 Out of an ethical responsibility to our geckos, we insist that only experienced breeders and reptile resellers purchase hatchling crested geckos in wholesale numbers.
 If we find out you're new to geckos, we may be forced to cancel/refund your order.
 Juvenile and larger crested geckos are one of the hardiest reptile species on the market, but hatchlings are not.
 They will rapidly dehydrate (and soon die) if kept slightly too dry or too warm - conditions that would hardly bother a slightly older gecko.

 All Offers Subject to Seasonal Pricing & Availability

-If you place a wholesale order shortly before a sale, we will generally send you more than enough geckos to cover the difference in cost per gecko - and you don't have to ask us to do that, that's just how we do it (although we always appreciate a reminder).
+If you place a wholesale order shortly before a sale and we have not already shipped your order, we will send you more than enough geckos to cover the difference in cost per gecko.
+You don't have to ask us to do that - that's just a courtesy we try to extend to everyone (although we always appreciate a reminder before we ship!).